-The Board set March 15, 2021 as the record date.
-As of the record date, there were 7,141,447 shares of Coke Consolidated Common Stock outstanding and 2,232,242 shares of Coke Consolidated Class B Common Stock outstanding.
-Each share of Common Stock outstanding on the record date is entitled to one vote and each share of Class B Common Stock outstanding on the record date is entitled to 20 votes on any matter properly presented at the Annual Meeting.
+The Board set March 13, 2023 as the record date.
+As of the close of business on the record date, there were 8,368,993 shares of Coca-Cola Consolidated Common Stock outstanding and 1,004,696 shares of Coca-Cola Consolidated Class B Common Stock outstanding.
+Each share of Common Stock outstanding as of the close of business on the record date is entitled to one vote and each share of Class B Common Stock outstanding as of the close of business on the record date is entitled to 20 votes on any matter properly presented at the Annual Meeting.